fullmetalbrackets/blog/src/content/blog/youtube-90-minute-ads-on-tv-apps.md

 Invidious has to be self-hosted, but there's actually a [list of trustworthy (per the developers) public instances](https://docs.invidious.io/instances/) that anyone can use.
 Since anyone can self-host Invidious, technically anyone can run a public instance just by publically exposing it, but there's very specific rules to be considered trusted enough to appear on the "official" list.
 So don't use any public instance besides the ones on that list, if you want to be safe.

 I haven't looked much into Invidious, but it's very mature in development and many of the YouTube alternatives on the list actually include support for an Invidious backend, for a fully private experience on any device.

+## Piped, self-hosted alternative Youtube front-end

+[Piped](https://github.com/TeamPiped/Piped) is self-hosted and works similar to Invidious, with many of the same features, but I hadn't heard of it before researching for this post.
+It seems just as privacy-focused as Invidious, maybe more so since by default it will proxy videos so you don't connect to Google's servers and your IP is hidden.
+Of course, all ads and tracking are blocked as well.

+Unlike Invidious, which provides the code and documentation, but you have to self-host it yourself, Piped runs it's own official instance at [piped.video](https://piped.video/) and provides multiple mirrors, linked from the readme.
+Full disclosure, however, that when I was researching Piped for this post the main instance and all mirrors were broken, but safe to assume this is temporary and will be resolved.
+(Like I said before, YouTube is always working to break all these alternatives, and bugs can happen of course, so be prepared for them to randomly stop working until fixed.)

+Of course you can also self-host your own Piped instance (videos will still be proxied through Piped's servers so you are dependant on it being up and running) and there's also [a list of public instances](https://github.com/TeamPiped/documentation/blob/main/content/docs/public-instances/index.md).
+(Read their warning about how to use these public instances, though.)

 > That's all for now.
 I will continue updating this in the future as I find other YouTube alternatives.
 If you know of others you'd like to recommend to me, [please let me know](mailto:blog@fullmetalbrackets.com?subject=YouTube+alternative+app) and I will update this post.